 • Schedule 18 FA 2017 (Failure to Correct, the offshore disclosure regime with a 30 September 2018 deadline and post-deadline 200 per cent / 100 per cent penalty bands).
 Relevant only to offshore landlord disclosures that should have been made by 30 September 2018.

 On the same facts, these regimes do not double-count on the same tax loss.
-A landlord who never registered (Schedule 41) cannot then face an additional Schedule 24 penalty on the same year's omitted rental income.
-But a landlord who registered, then filed inaccurately for some years and was completely unregistered for earlier years, can face Schedule 41 on the earlier unregistered years and Schedule 24 on the later filed-but-wrong years.
-The two regimes do address different statutory failures, and HMRC will pursue the appropriate regime for each year on its facts.
+If you never registered (Schedule 41), you cannot then face an additional Schedule 24 penalty on the same year's omitted rental income.
+But if you registered, then filed inaccurately for some years and were completely unregistered for earlier years, you can face Schedule 41 on the earlier unregistered years and Schedule 24 on the later filed-but-wrong years.
+The two regimes address different statutory failures, and HMRC pursues the appropriate one for each year on its facts.

 Practical playbook for a Schedule 24 penalty proposal

-When a Schedule 24 penalty proposal arrives, the framework for response is:
+When a Schedule 24 penalty proposal lands, work it in this order:

 1. Within the first 7 days.
 Establish whether the band HMRC has proposed is defensible on the evidence.
-Most arguable cases sit on the careless-vs-deliberate boundary, and the evidentiary burden is on HMRC to demonstrate subjective knowledge for the deliberate band.
+Most arguable cases sit on the careless-versus-deliberate boundary, and the evidentiary burden is on HMRC to show subjective knowledge for the deliberate band.

 2. Within the first 14 days.
-Assess whether the disclosure that has been made (or is about to be made) qualifies as unprompted.
+Work out whether the disclosure you have made, or are about to make, qualifies as unprompted.
 The cliff between unprompted and prompted is 15 percentage points on careless, 15 on deliberate-not-concealed, and 20 on deliberate-concealed.
 Unprompted status is sometimes worth contesting where HMRC has issued a nudge letter but not yet opened a formal enquiry.

 4. Within the 30-day appeal window.
-Lodge a protective notice of appeal even if a negotiated agreement looks likely, to preserve FTT rights.
-Use ADR in parallel where useful.
+Lodge a protective notice of appeal even if a negotiated agreement looks likely, to preserve your FTT rights.
+Use ADR in parallel where it helps.

 5. Where the band is careless.
-Develop a suspension proposal under paragraph 14, with specific conditions tied causally to the carelessness pattern.
-A suspended penalty is a zero penalty if the conditions are met.
+Build a suspension proposal under paragraph 14, with specific conditions tied causally to the carelessness pattern.
+A suspended penalty is a zero penalty if you meet the conditions.

-The biggest gains in landlord penalty cases are in band classification (the difference between 30 per cent and 70 per cent), then in unprompted-vs-prompted positioning (15 percentage points), then in quality-of-disclosure narrative, then in suspension for careless cases.
-Schedule 21 asset-move stacking and the offshore Category 2 / 3 uplifts are operational facts that need to be factored in, not arguments that can be negotiated down.
+The biggest gains come from band classification (the difference between 30 per cent and 70 per cent), then unprompted-versus-prompted positioning (15 percentage points), then the quality-of-disclosure narrative, then suspension in careless cases.
+Schedule 21 asset-move stacking and the offshore Category 2 / 3 uplifts are operational facts to factor in, not arguments you can negotiate down.

 If you are facing a Schedule 24 penalty proposal, the evidence and timing windows above are where the work happens.
 The form at the foot of the page is the route to a structured response.